burakgiray/webpage/content/authors/admin/_index.md

-I am a postdoctoral researcher at the Hochschule für Politik an der Technische Universität München (TUM), at the Chair of European and Global Governance.
+I am a postdoctoral researcher at the Munich School of Politics and Public Policy *(German: Hochschule für Politik)* at the Technical University of Munich (TUM).
 Before joining TUM, I was a postdoctoral researcher at the Hertie School's Centre for International Security and a visiting researcher at Uppsala University's Department of Peace and Conflict Research.
 My postdoctoral project **"Peacekeeping Dynamics and Local Support Mining and Analyzing Tweets from Conflict Countries"** and my research stay in Sweden were funded by the German Academic Exchange Service (DAAD) in the 2023/24 academic year.

 I hold a Ph.D. in Political Science at the [University of Houston](https://www.uh.edu/class/political-science/graduate/job-candidates/).
 My research focuses on various aspects of UN interventions in conflicts, including the supply-side dynamics, effectiveness, and legitimacy of UN peacekeeping operations, as well as the long-term sustainability of peace settlements.